top of page

 The society aims to foster growth in the study of the Orthodox canonical tradition by gathering scholars, professors, graduate students, attorneys, seminarians, and interested clergy in academic conferences to provide an avenue for the presentation of papers embodying current research in a professional setting.

-The location of this year’s conference will take place on October 18–19, 2024 at the Maliotis Cultural Center located on the campus of Holy Cross Greek Orthodox School of Theology, 50 Goddard Avenue, Brookline, MA 02445.
+The location of this year’s conference will take place on October 24–25, 2025 at the Maliotis Cultural Center located on the campus of Holy Cross Greek Orthodox School of Theology, 50 Goddard Avenue, Brookline, MA 02445.

 The Program Committee invites proposals for papers on all topics and in all disciplines related to Orthodox canon law, as described above broadly construed.
 Scholars, professors, graduate students, attorneys, seminarians, and interested clergy are encouraged to contribute.
 Since the society is academic in nature, all are welcome to submit proposals without any consideration of denominational affiliation.

-Paper proposals for the 2024 conference may be in the form of individual papers and complete panels.
+Paper proposals for the 2025 conference may be in the form of individual papers and complete panels.
 In both cases, abstracts for proposed papers must not exceed 500 words and must be written in a manner comprehensible to the members of the Program Committee.
 All proposed papers must be substantially original and, for the most part, not have been published previously.
 Each author is permitted to deliver only one paper at the conference.
-Papers will not be published in any publication/acts of the Society.
+Papers will not be published in any publications/acts of the Society.
 The text of presented papers will not be distributed.
 Only the accepted abstract will be published for the conference.
 Absent extenuating circumstances, the submission of the accepted abstract for publication constitutes an agreement to present the paper at the conference.

-The deadline for submissions is May 31, 2024.
+The deadline for submissions is May 31, 2025.

 Absent extenuating circumstances, the submission of the accepted abstract for publication constitutes an agreement to present the paper at the conference.
 Only members of OCLSNA in good standing are permitted to deliver papers at the conference.
 All are welcome to join the OCLSNA through payment of dues at: https://www.oclsna.org/membership.
-The Committee Program Chair will provide notice of acceptance and rejection by June 21, 2024, via email.
+The Committee Program Chair will provide notice of acceptance and rejection by June 21, 2025, via email.

 OCLSNA Blind Review Process

-All members of the 2024 Program Committee will review each abstract.
+All members of the 2025 Program Committee will review each abstract.
 The members of this year’s Program Committee are:

 Patrick Viscuso, Professor of Canon Law, The Antiochian House of Studies